Battle of Surabaya: Aftermath

 The Republicans lost much of their manpower, but it was the loss of weaponry that would severely hamper Republican military efforts for the remainder of the independence struggle.
 The battle for Surabaya was the bloodiest single engagement of the war, and demonstrated the determination of the rag-tag nationalist forces; their sacrificial resistance became a symbol and rallying cry for the revolution.
 It also made the British reluctant to be sucked into a war, considering how stretched their resources in southeast Asia were during the period after the Japanese surrender; within a few years, in fact, Britain openly supported the Republican cause in the United Nations.
 It was also a watershed for the Dutch as it removed any doubt that the Republic was a well-organized resistance with popular support.
 In November 1946, the last British troops left Indonesia.
 The Heroes Monument in Surabaya commemorates this battle.
 10 November is now commemorated in Indonesia as "Heroes' Day", in memory of the battle.

 The Scottish-American Indonesian sympathiser K'tut Tantri also witnessed the Battle of Surabaya, which she later recorded in her memoirs Revolt in Paradise.
 Prior to the fighting, she and a group of Indonesian rebels associated with Bung Tomo had established a secret radio station in the city which broadcast pro-Indonesian Republic messages that were directed at the British soldiers in the city.
 She noted that several British soldiers were unhappy with the Dutch for misleading them about the Indonesian Republicans being Japanese puppets and extremists.
 Following the British bombardment of the city, Tantri contacted several foreign diplomats and commercial attaches from Denmark, Switzerland, the Soviet Union, and Sweden.
 These countries had representatives in Surabaya.
 They agreed to inform their respective governments about the fighting in Surabaya and to take part in a joint broadcast protesting continuation of the fighting and calling for a ceasefire.

 In popular culture

 The battle of Surabaya has become the theme and background of several Indonesian films, such as the Cinema of Indonesia 1990 film Soerabaia 45' Merdeka atau Mati'.
-The battle was shown briefly in the 2013 film Sang Kiai, which depicted the death of Brigadier Mallaby at the hands of an Indonesian militia from Laskar Hizbullah and the first day of the battle itself.
+The battle was shown briefly in the 2013 film Sang Kiai, which depicted the death of Brigadier Mallaby at the hands of an Indonesian militiaman from Laskar Hizbullah and the first day of the battle itself.

-In 2013 the Battle of Surabaya was commemorated in a 2D animated film called the Battle of Surabaya, which was released in August 2015.
+In 2013, the Battle of Surabaya was commemorated in a 2D animated film called the Battle of Surabaya, which was released in August 2015.
 The film was produced by Mohammad Suyanto and focuses on a teenage courier named Musa.
 Disney Studios took an interest in the animated cartoon, and the film became part of Disney's distribution franchise.
-It was stated that the film would have an English voice over for distribution outside Indonesia after the film’s original release in Indonesia.
+It was stated that the film would have an English voice over for distribution outside Indonesia after the film's original release in Indonesia.